SummaryRead the full fact sheet

 Immediate first aid will reduce the severity of a burn.
 If someone has received a burn, you should:

 - Apply cool running water (not ice or iced water) to the burn for at least 20 to 30 minutes (useful for up to three hours after the burn).
 Keep the child warm by placing a blanket on the unburnt areas.

-- Cover the burn using a clean dressing, a clean sheet, non-fluffy towel/tea towel or gladwrap.
+- Cover the burn using a clean dressing, a clean sheet, non-fluffy towel/tea towel or cling film.

 - If the burn is severe or spread over a large area, keep the child warm and calm, and dial triple zero (000) to call an ambulance.

 - Burns that involve the face, hands, feet, genitals or bottom, or if the burnt area is larger than a twenty-cent piece, should be seen by a doctor as soon as possible.

 What not to do for burns and scalds

 If a child is burned, there are a few things you should not do, including:

 - Never use butter, oils or ointments to cover the burn, as they may retain the heat and make the injury worse.

 Home safety and first aid advice

-The Royal Children’s Hospital Safety Centre in Melbourne holds first aid courses for the public.
+The Royal Children’s Hospital Community Information team (formerly Safety Centre) in Melbourne holds first aid courses for the public.
 The six-hour paediatric emergency care course is particularly helpful for parents, grandparents, nannies and childcare providers.
 You can also contact the Community Information telephone line on (03) 9345 5085 for advice plans and safety products to reduce the risk of burn injuries in your home.